divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Amida/Numerator.md

 ---
-aliases:
+tags:
+  - Amida
-  - Nums
+  - Area
 ---
----
-aliases:
-  - Nums
----
-#Amida
 Big if not titanic organic and sentient supercomputers in search for a solution to the [[Curse of the Undead]].
 Their entire structure houses a [[Sector]] each, as they govern infrastructure.
 Numerators were able to interact with the control of the [[SC-AM]] project and tap the power output for [[Amida]].
 Most of the heat produced is absorbed by purposed [[The Cold]] tissue to recuperate energy and not to suffer a fate of a rainy world.